-- We asked you to pick the most appropriate description of yourself in respect of your knowledge of investments and you indicated that you have about as much understanding and knowledge as the next person. - We asked which of a series of statements most closely reflected your current financial situation and you indicated the following was most appropriate: You have no mortgage but do have other obligations like credit card payments. - You have indicated that your main savings and investment goals are to aim for growth in the medium term i.e. 8 to ten years, with the intention of drawing income then. - We then asked how you would compare yourself to others in relation to your willingness to take financial risks.
-You confirmed that in your view you considered yourself to be a little uneasy. - You stated that you are willing to take a moderate degree of risk in your financial affairs. - In relation to your past financial decisions, you believe you have taken a moderate amount of risk. - With regards to your future financial decisions, you intend to take a moderate amount of risk with a moderate potential return. - When asked which is more important to you risk or potential return you indicated that you usually focus on the potential return rather than the risk. - We also asked what level of volatility you were willing to accept.
+- We asked you to pick the most appropriate description of yourself in respect of your knowledge of investments and you indicated that you have a fair degree of understanding and knowledge. - We asked which of a series of statements most closely reflected your current financial situation and you indicated the following was most appropriate: You have a mortgage, but no other debts which concern you. - You have indicated that your main savings and investment goals are to aim for growth in the short term i.e. 5 to 7 years, with the intention of drawing income then. - We then asked how you would compare yourself to others in relation to your willingness to take financial risks.
+You confirmed that in your view you considered yourself to be confident. - You stated that you are willing to take a high degree of risk in your financial affairs. - In relation to your past financial decisions, you believe you have taken a large amount of risk. - With regards to your future financial decisions, you intend to take a large amount of risk with a large potential return. - When asked which is more important to you risk or potential return you indicated that you usually focus on the potential return rather than the risk. - We also asked what level of volatility you were willing to accept.
 We explained that by volatility we meant the variation in rises and falls in investment values.
 Furthermore, we indicated that it is generally accepted that higher volatility does offer the potential for higher returns in the longer term and vice versa.
-You confirmed that you are prepared to accept average volatility in your quest for good long term gains. - When asked to consider the following statement you indicated that you disagree: "I am more concerned that my investments grow faster than inflation, than I am about returns over any one year period". - We asked you to do the same for this statement: "I am prepared to forego potentially large gains if it means that the value of my investment is secure" You indicated that you disagree. - The final statement that we asked you to consider was: "I can tolerate the risk of large losses in my investments in order to increase the potential returns" Your response was that you disagree.
+You confirmed that you are prepared to accept above average volatility in your quest for greater long term gains. - When asked to consider the following statement you indicated that you agree: "I am more concerned that my investments grow faster than inflation, than I am about returns over any one year period". - We asked you to do the same for this statement: "I am prepared to forego potentially large gains if it means that the value of my investment is secure" You indicated that you strongly disagree. - The final statement that we asked you to consider was: "I can tolerate the risk of large losses in my investments in order to increase the potential returns" Your response was that you agree.